conversationai/perspectiveapi-authorship-demo/README.md

 TODO(rachelrosen): Document and demo how to add convai-checker webcomponent outside of the angular-cli build using the imported compiled javascript.

+## Publishing to npm

+To package the library for publication, we use [ng-packagr](https://github.com/dherges/ng-packagr).

+Run `yarn run packagr` to build the javascript bundles, which will generate a `dist/` directory.
+Then run `npm publish dist` to publish the contents of that directory.

 ## Notes

 This is example code to help experimentation with the Perspective API; it is not an official Google product.